-This creates an engineering problem in which at least two of the primary design variables, discharge and time of application, must be estimated not only at the field layout stage but also judged by the irrigator prior to the initiation of every surface irrigation event.
+There is one disadvantage of surface irrigation that confronts every designer and irrigator.
+The soil which must be used to convey the water over the field has properties that are highly varied both spatially and temporally.
+They become almost undefinable.
+This creates an engineering problem, in which at least two of the primary design variables, discharge and time of application, must be estimated.
+This estimation should not only be done at the field layout stage but also judged by the irrigator prior to the initiation of every surface irrigation event.
 Thus while it is possible for the new generation of surface irrigation methods to be attractive alternatives to sprinkler and trickle systems, their associated design and management practices are much more difficult to define and implement.

-Many are situated on lower lands with heavier soils and, therefore, tend to be more affected by waterlogging and soil salinity if adequate drainage is not provided.
+Although they need not be, surface irrigation systems are typically less efficient in applying water than either sprinkler or trickle systems.
+Many are situated on lower lands with heavier soils and, therefore, tend to be more affected by water logging and soil salinity if adequate drainage is not provided.
 The need to use the field surface as a conveyance and distribution facility requires that fields be well graded if possible.
-Land levelling costs can be high so the surface irrigation practice tends to be limited to land already having small, even slopes.
+Land leveling costs can be high so the surface irrigation practice tends to be limited to land already having small, even slopes.

+Surface systems tend to be labor-intensive.
+This labor need not be overly skilled.
+But to achieve high efficiencies the irrigation practices imposed by the irrigator must be carefully implemented.
 The progress of the water over the field must be monitored in larger fields and good judgement is required to terminate the inflow at the appropriate time.
 A consequence of poor judgement or design is poor efficiency.

-One sometimes important disadvantage of surface irrigation methods is the difficulty in applying light, frequent irrigations early and late in the growing season of several crops.
+One sometimes important disadvantage of surface irrigation methods is the difficulty in applying light, frequent irrigation early and late in the growing season of several crops.
 For example, in heavy calcareous soils where crust formation after the first irrigation and prior to the germination of crops, a light irrigation to soften the crust would improve yields substantially.
 Under surface irrigation systems this may be unfeasible or impractical as either the supply to the field is not readily available or the minimum depths applied would be too great.